FHNW-Dream-Team/five-card-stud/README.md

 + Close program when user cancels "Adding Player" dialog after opening the game
 + Restyled player pane
 + Made sure players would be added by using the free space "below" (using FlowPane)
-+ Added a sorting mechanism for "isStraight" evaluation
++ Added a sorting mechanism for "isStraight" evaluation (including low and high straight)
 + Define max size a window can be resized according to player count
 + Fix "evaluateWinner" function not always working
++ Added documentation

 **by Sasa Trajkova**
 + Added shadow color